 Link to her online bio: https://www.physiochoice.com.au/hampton

-Brittany holds a Bachelor of Applied Science and Masters of Physiotherapy from La Trobe University, and is currently studying her Masters of Sports and Exercise Physiotherapy at La Trobe University.
+Brittany holds a Bachelor of Applied Science and a Master of Physiotherapy from La Trobe University.
+She is currently studying for her Masters of Sports and Exercise Physiotherapy at La Trobe University.